MATHEMA-GmbH/Owl-Racer-AI/README.md

 #### Machine Learning Algorithm

-This component represents virtually any Client that connects to the Server via (Web-)gRPC with the intent to train an AI model to drive the car around the track.
+This component represents virtually any client that connects to the server via (Web-)gRPC with the intent to train an AI model to drive the car around the track.

 Any language and implementation can be used that supports gRPC and allows nearly any developer interested in machine learning to start implementing their own algorithms.

 Currently there are sample algorithms available, written in Python.

-For more information on the component, [visit its documentation here](src/PythonSamples/README.md).

-#### ML.NET Model Loader

-The ML.NET Model Loader is capable of loading previously created AI models into the Server and executing them directly.
-The component is still in the early stages of development, so no documentation or direct implenentation is yet available.

 ### Setup for local development

 If you want to develop directly on the project, the following requirements must be met.
+``Use `code` in your Markdown file.``
 #### .NET Projects

-The .NET projects include the Server, the Common Library, the UI client and the ML.NET model loader
+The .NET projects include the server, the common library, the UI client and the ML.NET model loader
-* .NET 5 SDK or later (Server, UI Client, Common Librarys)
+* .NET 5 SDK or later (server, UI client, common libraries)
-* .NET 3 Framework (for UI Client)
+* .NET 3 Framework (for UI client)
 * Visual Studio 2019 or later
 * A [protobuf compiler](https://developers.google.com/protocol-buffers) (can be installed with Visual Studio)

-The main Visual Studio solution containing the project you need will be build with the setup.sh
+The main Visual Studio solution containing the project you need will be build with the setup.sh.
+This way your project only contains the repositories you need

+For Windows install with the PowerShell ``. .\setup.sh ``

 When all requirements above are met, the solution should build without any further setup or problems.

 There are currently two standard configurations for the solution, **DEBUG** and **RELEASE**.
 Apart from some more verbose console output and the usual facts about **DEBUG** and **RELEASE** builds, the configuration you use will not matter that much at the moment.

-When starting the projects, the Server should always be started first, for any other Client you want to use.
-It is recommended to setup multiple startup-projecsts in the solution settings, having the Server start before the Client, to make things easier.
+When starting the projects, the server should always be started first, for any other client you want to use.
+It is recommended to setup multiple startup-projecsts in the solution settings, having the server start before the client, to make things easier.